nexssp/language_elixir/README.md

 # Elixir implementation for Nexss Programmer 2.0

+To Install Nexss Programmer please go to [Nexss Programmer CLI](https://github.com/nexssp/cli#readme) for more information.

 ## Package Manager

 Nexss programmer as default package manager for elixir using mix.